GoogleChrome/web.dev/src/site/content/en/angular/getting-started-with-server-side-rendering-in-angular/index.md

 It's important to remember that with SSR your application is being rendered on the server, so any browser-specific functionality will cause errors.
 Two kinds of code that often cause SSR errors are [global objects](https://developer.mozilla.org/en-US/docs/Glossary/Global_object) and [timeouts](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout) / intervals.

-Attempting to access browser globals such as `window`, `document`, `localStorage` will cause your SSR to fail to render.
+Attempting to access browser globals such as `window`, `document`, or `localStorage` will cause your SSR to fail to render.

 Similarly, timers such as `setTimeout` or `setInterval` will cause your SSR render to be _delayed_ or in the case of `setInterval`, never render at all.